-- (a) Qualification certificates are only awarded at a diploma ceremony or subsequently posted to students. - (b) A student is only allowed to participate in the next diploma ceremony provided that all results have been received in accordance with the due dates determined by Senate. - (c) The Registrar reserves the right not to present a qualification certificate to a student unless - all monies owed to the University have been paid, all the results of modules passed at other institutions of higher education have been submitted, all books still owed to the library have been returned; and - (ii) all other requirements have been met. - (d) The Registrar reserves the right to annul a qualification certificate and to strike a person's name from the convocation if - (i) the University has made a substantive error; or

-- (ii) the person's dishonesty in respect of obtaining the qualification should later become evident (for example in the case of plagiarism, etc.). - (e) When a qualification is awarded in absentia, the student must make prior arrangements as regards the posting of the certificate and pay the necessary postage. - (f) In cases where an original qualification certificate has been lost or damaged, the Registrar will only issue an appropriate certificate pertaining to the acquisition of the qualification upon receipt of a written request, once the necessary monies have been paid and if the application is accompanied by the following documents and contains the following particulars: - (i) an affidavit explaining the request; - (ii) an indication as to which surname appeared on the certificate originally issued - in the case of an application from a married person; - (iii) a certified copy of an identity document or passport. - (g)
+- Qualification certificates are only awarded at a diploma ceremony or subsequently posted to students. - (b) A student is only allowed to participate in the next diploma ceremony provided that all results have been received in accordance with the due dates determined by Senate. - (c) The Registrar reserves the right not to present a qualification certificate to a student unless - (i) all monies owed to the University have been paid, all the results of modules passed at other institutions of higher education have been submitted, all books still owed to the library have been returned; and - (ii) all other requirements have been met. - (d) Council, in consultation with Senate and after compliance with the prescripts of the Higher Education Act (Act 101 of 1997), as amended, may withdraw and revoke any qualification (degree, diploma or certificate) that was awarded, if it is found to have been awarded: - (i) on the basis of a material error on the part of the UFS (must take place within a maximum of two years of conferment of such qualification); or - (ii) as a result of a fraudulent or dishonest act in connection with the obtaining of such. - (e) When a qualification is awarded in absentia, the student must make prior arrangements as regards the posting of the certificate and pay the necessary postage. - (f) In cases where an original qualification certificate has been lost or damaged, the Registrar will only issue an appropriate certificate pertaining to the acquisition of the qualification upon receipt of a written request, once the necessary monies have been paid and if the application is accompanied by the following documents and contains the following particulars: - (i) an affidavit explaining the request; - (ii) an indication as to which surname appeared on the certificate originally issued - in the case of an application from a married person; - (iii) a certified copy of an identity document or passport.

-If the name of the student to whom the qualification was awarded changes, the Registrar may issue an appropriate certificate, provided that the necessary documentation furnishing proof of the change is submitted.
+(g) If the name of the student to whom the qualification was awarded changes, the Registrar may issue an appropriate certificate, provided that the necessary documentation furnishing proof of the change is submitted.